MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-scan.md

 ![Transfer wizard select source](media/mover-transfer-wizard-2.png)

-You will know want to perform the same actions for connecting to your Office 365 Destination Connector.
+Do the same action for connecting to your Office 365 Destination connector.

-On Step 2: Select destination and then select the Manage button and then click Connect.
+2. Select destination and then select the Manage button and then click Connect.

 ![Select destination](media/mover-transfer-wizard-destination.png)